Trigary/Iodine/README.md

  - **forge-VERSION:** the Forge mod part of the project, for the specified version
  - **showcase** contains sample code, this is an actual Bukkit plugin

-The *forge-VERSION* projects are not be real subprojects due to ForgeGradle issues, they are actually considered separate projects by Gradle.
+The *forge-VERSION* projects are not real subprojects due to ForgeGradle issues, they are actually considered separate projects by Gradle.
-The *showcase* project isn't a subproject either since it's not an actual component in neither the server-side, nor the client-side part of this project.
+The *showcase* project isn't a subproject either since it's not an actual component in Iodine, it only depends on it.

 To recap which projects depend on which: